iterative/dvc.org/static/docs/commands-reference/init.md

 # init

-This command initializes a DVC project on a Git repository where you're working from.
+This command initializes a DVC project on a directory.

+Note that by default the current working directory is expected to contain a Git repository, unless the `--no-scm` option is used.

 ## Synopsis